SCAN Initiative Updates

 About the SCAN Public Dashboard

-The SCAN Public Dashboard will track the number of participants with SCAN-compliant MRI/PET images and total number of images submitted by each ADRC to SCAN.
+The SCAN Public Dashboard tracks the number of participants with SCAN-compliant MRI and PET images and the total number of images submitted by each Alzheimer’s Disease Research Center (ADRC) to SCAN.
 This resource is meant to provide ADRCs and researchers with up-to-date information on the number of standard images that are available for analysis.

 Information included in the Dashboard:

-• Total number of MRI and PET participants for whom your site has submitted data to SCAN (only includes participants whose IDs are valid, or were validated through the SCAN data Audit in March 2023)
+• Total # of MRI and PET participants for whom the site has submitted data to SCAN

-• Total number of standard MRI exams and series submitted to SCAN that are available for analysis
+• Total # of standard MRI exams and series submitted to SCAN that are available for analysis

-• Total number of PET scans (amyloid or tau) submitted to SCAN that are available for analysis
+• Total # of PET scans (amyloid or tau) submitted to SCAN that are available for analysis

 Information not included in the Dashboard:

-• ADRD researchers around the world will have access to this data via NACC's Quick Access File by September 2023.
+• SCAN analysis data for Researchers: ADRD researchers around the world may access this data via NACC's Quick Access File beginning in late 2023.

-• Sites should continue to collect imaging data for all participants.
-For the time being LONI will only be accepting data submissions for participants who have existing NACCIDs.
+• Data for participants without existing NACCIDs: For the time being LONI will only be accepting data submissions for participants who have existing NACCIDs

 1. Enable them to track the QC status of their MRI and PET submissions, allowing them to rapidly address errors.